 Most schools start a new school year in August or September when it is still pretty warm.
 It makes sense to do an outdoor STEM challenge for kids to run off some energy.

 Egg Drop STEM Challenge is always fun and can be adapted to different age levels.
 The idea is very simple.
 You design a container that protects the egg from breaking while being dropped from a certain height.
-No matter what is the challenge design, kids will learn basic engineering design process.
+No matter what is the challenge design, kids will learn the basic engineering design process.

 This is an example of Egg Drop Project Using Straws and Paper.